Arshiya-python-developer/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 * Hello guys this stunning Tic Tac Toe
-* this tic tac toe will count player'win
+* this tic tac toe will count player's win
 * you can reset a game
 * you can create new game
 * I hope this game enjoyable for you and your partner